German Corpse Factory: Recent scholarship

 Modern scholarship supports the view that the story arose from rumours circulating among troops and civilians in Belgium, and was not an invention of the British propaganda machine.
 It moved from rumour to apparent "fact" after the report in the Berliner Lokal-Anzeiger appeared about a real cadaver-processing factory.
 The ambiguous wording of the report allowed Belgian and British newspapers to interpret it as proof of the rumours that human corpses were used.
 Phillip Knightley says that Charteris may have concocted the claim that he invented the story in order to impress his audience, not realising a reporter was present.
 Randal Marlin says that Charteris's claim to have invented the story is "demonstrably false" in a number of details.
 However, it is possible that a fake diary was created but never used.
 Nevertheless, this diary, which Charteris claimed to still exist “in the war museum in London”, has never been found.
 It is also possible that Charteris suggested that the story would be useful propaganda in China, and that he created a miscaptioned photograph to be sent to the Chinese, but again there is no evidence of this.

 Adrian Gregory is highly critical of Lord Ponsonby's account in Falsehood in War-Time, arguing that the story, like many other anti-German atrocity tales, originated with ordinary soldiers and members of the public: “the process was bottom-up more than top-down,” and that in most of the false atrocity stories “the public were misleading the press”, rather than a sinister press propaganda machine deceiving an innocent public.
 Joachim Neander says that the process was more like a "feedback loop" in which plausible stories were picked up and used by propagandists such as Charteris: "Charteris and his office most probably did not have a part in creating the 'Corpse factory' story.
 It can, however, be safely assumed that they were actively involved in its spreading."
 Furthermore, the story would have remained little more than rumour and tittle-tattle if it had not been taken up by respectable newspapers such as The Times in 1917.

 Israeli writer Shimon Rubinstein suggested in 1987 that it was possible that the story of the corpse factory was true, but that Charteris wished to discredit it in order to foster harmonious relations with post-war Germany after the 1925 Treaty of Locarno.
 Rubinstein posited that such factories were “possible pilot-plants for the extermination centers the Nazis built during World War II.”
 Joachim Neander has commented that the absence of any reliable evidence that the “Corpse factory” establishments actually existed, completely undermines Rubinstein’s claims.

-Similar claims in later conflicts

-During the 2022 Russian invasion of Ukraine, a claim emerged in 2023 that the Russian military was concealing its losses with a similar method of packing human corpses into meat, often referred to as "mobik meat cubes".
-These claims were never able to be verified and have since been dismissed as another case of disinformation in the Russian invasion of Ukraine.